hkoskinen/react-solitaire/README.md

 # Solitaire #

-Solitaire card game, made with React.
+Solitaire browser game, made with react.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details